-Heat therapy is indicated in the treatment of chronic injuries to help with pain reduction, to accelerate the healing process, and to restore range of motion and reduce joint stiffness.
-Heat application causes blood vessel dilation and an increase in the metabolic rate, resulting in increased blood circulation, increased enzyme activity and increase in available oxygen to the tissues.
+Heat therapy is indicated in the treatment of chronic injuries to help with pain reduction, to accelerate the healing process, and to restore range of motion, and reduce joint stiffness.
+Heat application causes blood vessel dilation and an increase in the metabolic rate, resulting in increased blood circulation, increased enzyme activity, and an increase in available oxygen to the tissues.
 These effects accelerate the rate of healing in the area of injury.
-The use of heat also causes an increase in the extensibility and elasticity of soft tissues (such as muscles, tendons and ligaments) allowing for increased range of motion and joint flexibility.
+The use of heat also causes an increase in the extensibility and elasticity of soft tissues (such as muscles, tendons, and ligaments) allowing for increased range of motion and joint flexibility.

 Parameters for heat application:

 Heat may be applied to any injured area for 15-20 minutes at a time.
 In order to prevent burning, the temperature of the heat should be kept below 45 degrees Celsius.

 - Heat or ice should not be applied to an area where sensation is impaired